cumulus13/pydebugger/README.md

     debug(variable1="data1")
 ```

-or you just run "debug.py" to provider debug server with Client support OS Environment
+you can run "debug.py" to provide a debug server with client support using environment variables:

 ```bash:
     # on terminal